PopularDemand/alexa/_posts/2021-01-01-initial-ec2-setup.md

 **local computer .bashrc or similar**

-Non-Windows WSL users, add the following:
+Non-WSL users, add the following:

-`ssh-add ~/keyfile.pem >/dev/null 2>&1`
+`$ ssh-add ~/keyfile.pem >/dev/null 2>&1`

 Windows WSL Users, should add the following instead:

 ```
-[ -x /usr/bin/ssh-agent ] && eval "$(ssh-agent -s)"
+$ [ -x /usr/bin/ssh-agent ] && eval "$(ssh-agent -s)"
-ssh-add ~/path_to/youre-pem-name.pem >/dev/null 2>&1
+$ ssh-add ~/path_to/youre-pem-name.pem >/dev/null 2>&1
 ```

 Make sure to redirect output to /dev/null to silence the command, or you’ll see “Identity Added” every time you open the terminal.

-For Windows WSL users, see this stackoverflow post for an error like ["Could not open a connection to your authentication agent."](https://stackoverflow.com/questions/48518694/ssh-agent-reset-in-windows-subsystem-for-linux-wsl)
+For Windows WSL users, see this StackOverflow post for an error like ["Could not open a connection to your authentication agent."](https://stackoverflow.com/questions/48518694/ssh-agent-reset-in-windows-subsystem-for-linux-wsl)

 ## Step 5 — Granting admin privileges (optional)